patriciogonzalezvivo/eyeo16/README.md

 **nobody was happier than I**.

-Now I was sure that no schizoprenia was threatening me.
+Now I was sure that no schizophrenia was threatening me.

 I understood that **my dreams and my visions came to me from the subsoil of the collective unconscious**."